nettworks-e-V/fli4l-buildroot-buildnode/README.md

 ## Docker container with fli4l Buildroot

- This is a docker implementation of all required tools to build fli4l from scratch.
+ This is a docker implementation of fli4l buildroot buildnode for Jenkins.

  For more information please refer to [Official website](http://www.fli4l.de/) or [Support forum](https://forum.nettworks.org)